 In this study, we focus on the question why some financially literate people deviate from their "normal" investment strategy.
+Disciplined trading and maintaining the investment strategy can avoid the costly irrational behavior and is therefore often said to be a key to success in financial markets (Locke and Mann, 2005).
 In particular, we try to disentangle additional personal characteristics that drive the trading impulse of financially literate people in different market conditions.
 We use an innovative experimental design in order to examine this research question.
 Based on the idea that the dual-process theories' concept of two thinking styles, intuition and cognition, could be a key to solve this question, we hypothesize that there is an interaction effect between financial literacy and the prevalence of intuitive thinking.

-We find that financially literate people are more likely to deviate from their investment strategy if they tend to trust in their hunches.
-Furthermore, we find some evidence that this effect is particularly strong if people are stressed, e.g., if the stock market has crashed.
-Moreover, we document that intuitive behavior indeed leads to a lower risk-adjusted performance and that this effect is independent of the level of financial literacy.
+Consistent with our hypotheses, we find that financially literate people are more likely to deviate from their investment strategy if they tend to trust in their hunches.
+We replicate these findings in a second experiment with different subjects and different stock market developments.
+Moreover, we document that intuitive behavior indeed lowers the risk-adjusted performance of financially literate individuals.

 This paper is related to other studies that analyze determinants of investment behavior such as IQ (Grinblatt, Keloharju, and Linnainmaa 2012), cognitive abilities (Christelis, Jappelli, and Padula 2010), religion (Kumar, Page, and Spalt 2011), and political preferences (Kaustia and Torstila 2011).
-Some studies examine the impact of personality traits such as the 'Big Five' (Fenton-O'Creevy et al. 2004), sensation seeking (Grinblatt and Keloharju 2009), self-monitoring (Biais et al. 2005), and motivational systems (Mühlfeld, Weitzel, and van Witteloostuijn 2012) on trading behavior of individual investors.
-With the notable exception of Kempf, Merkle, and Niessen-Ruenzi (2013) who link affective attitudes with stock market expectations, we are one of the first that link dual-process theories with capital market decisions.
-This is quite surprising since dual-process theories are one of the most important and validated theories from psychology (see, e.g., Evans 2003).
+Some studies examine the impact of personality traits such as the 'Big Five' (Fenton-O'Creevy et al. 2004), sensation seeking (Grinblatt and Keloharju 2009), self-monitoring (Biais et al. 2005), and motivational systems (Mühlfeld, Weitzel, and van Witteloostuijn 2013) on trading behavior of individual investors.
+With the notable exception of Kempf, Merkle, and Niessen-Ruenzi (2013) who link affective attitudes with stock market expectations, we are one of the first that link dual-process theories are one of the most important and validated theories from psychology (see, e.g., Evans 2003).
 Furthermore, this study is the first that tries to shed light on the mixed evidence of financial literacy as a predictor for "good" investment behavior.